 22. Use the Amazon app to do real-time price checks.

 Buying Amazon school supplies is a legit strategy when the price is right (refer to the KCL Back-to-School Stock-Up Price List, of course).
 Sometimes Amazon is the cheapest.

 23. Utilize price matching at stores like Staples, Target, and more.

-- Kohl’s: Kohl’s price match policy gives you a competitor’s in-store price if you bring the ad with you while shopping in store.
+- Kohl’s: Kohl’s price match policy gives you a competitor’s in-store price if you bring the ad with you while shopping in-store.

-- JOANN: JOANN’s price match policy says they’ll match advertised prices on identical merchandise.
+- JoAnn: JoAnn’s price match policy says they’ll match advertised prices on identical merchandise.